fightforthefuture/countdown-widget/README.md

 You can speed up loading of your page by loading the banner asynchronously.
 Here's how.

-**1. Place this code at the bottom of your page, right before the closing /BODY tag:**
+1. Place this code at the bottom of your page, right before the closing /BODY tag:
 ```html
 <script type="text/javascript">
 var _cd_options = {